Are you in Bologna and do not know what to do? Read more to find out our tips! Discover the must-see monuments of the city!

 One of the symbols of Bologna is the Asinelli Tower, located at the end of St. Rizzoli, more precisely in Piazza di Porta Ravegnana.
 It was built between 1109 and 1119 at the behest of the Asinelli family and it has 498 steps with a height of 97,20 meters.

-Climbing the Asinelli tower you will enjoy a breathtaking panoramic view of the city of Bologna; but be careful, if you are a university student you should not get to the top as, according to the legend, it could lengthen your graduation times or even prevent it.
+By climbing the Asinelli tower you will enjoy a breathtaking panoramic view of the city of Bologna.
+But be careful, if you are a university student you should not get to the top as, according to the legend, it could lengthen your graduation times or even prevent it.

-If you want to know more about the history of the Asinelli Tower, check the article Find out with us the myths and curiosities of the two towers of Bologna: Garisenda and Asinelli.
+If you want to know more about the history of the Asinelli Tower, check the article Myths and curiosities of the two towers of Bologna: Garisenda and Asinelli.

 In addition to that, along the way you can see the numerous chapels in honor of the families who financially supported its construction in 1650.